stevvvn/express-hex/README.md

 #### body-parser

 Ubiquitous Express middleware for parsing incoming requests into sensible JS objects.
-Reads `body-parser` from `conf.js`, where they keys there correspond to the options documented for that library: https://www.npmjs.com/package/body-parser
+Reads `body-parser` from `conf.js`, where they keys there correspond to the [options documented for that library](https://www.npmjs.com/package/body-parser).

 ### Writing new middleware